 To study on this course you will need to have recently completed a minimum of two weeks work experience in a state primary school.

-A minimum of 5 GCSEs, at grade C or above (or Grade 4 or above from 2017), at the point of enrolment.
+A minimum of 5 GCSEs, at grade 4 or above (previously Grade C), at the point of enrolment.
 These must include English Language, Mathematics and Science or equivalent.
 For GCSE Science an equivalent in BTEC level 2 Applied Science with an minimum Merit grade will also be accepted.
 Please note that the remaining additional two subjects need to be actual GCSEs.

-Scottish Standards equivalent to 5 GCSEs Grade C or above are:
+Scottish Standards equivalent to 5 GCSEs Grade 4 or above are:

-Irish Standards and Highers equivalent to 5 GCSEs Grade C or above are:
+Irish Standards and Highers equivalent to 5 GCSEs Grade 4 or above are:

 112 UCAS tariff points from A Level with a minimum of 2 A Levels